How to shorten and customize a NATO strap featured picture

 Cut the NATO strap with scissors

-Use scissors to cut off the end of your NATO strap placed between two coins
+Use scissors to cut off the end of your strap placed between two coins

 3. Place the cut end between two coins

-Use a tool, for example a pincer, and firmly hold the cut end of the NATO strap between two coins.
-Make sure the cut end of your NATO and the two coins line up.
+Use a tool, for example a pincer, and firmly hold the cut end of the nylon strap between two coins.
+Make sure the cut end of your strap and the two coins line up.
 This will protect the fabric from scorching or melting too far in the next step and you will have a clean welded end.

 Use a tool to hold the NATO strap

-Line-up the cut end of the NATO strap between two coins
+Line-up the cut end of the strap between two coins

-4. Weld the cut end of your shortened NATO
+4. Weld the cut end of your shortened strap

 Now use a lighter and move back and forth relatively quickly at the end and thus weld the protruding nylon fibers.
 This will prevent the nylon fibers on the cut end from loosening.